-Stronger Families (Bradford and Leeds): We are offering our specialist mental health and wellbeing support to families by telephone.
-To keep everyone safe, we have postponed our monthly Time for Me Workshops and Wellbeing Walks.
-Touchstone is here to support the whole Stronger Families Bradford partnership at this uncertain time, and we are busy sharing useful mental health information, tools and resources to help both participants and staff.
+Stronger Families (Bradford and Leeds): We are now offering our specialist mental health and wellbeing support to families by telephone and welcome any new referrals.
+To keep everyone safe we have temporarily paused our group activities, but instead we are posting out monthly’ Time for Me’ resource packs for our participants to enjoy at home.
+Touchstone is here to support the whole Stronger Families Bradford partnership at this uncertain time, and we are busy sharing useful wellbeing information, tools and resources to help both participants and staff.
 We are also offering our expertise to the Stronger Families Parent Participation Group, who are doing a fantastic job of running the Facebook support group.
 More information here.

 Wellbean Cafe (Leeds): The Café is open 7 nights a week from 6pm-12am.
 We are currently operating all 1-1 support over the phone and face to face support via Zoom, which can be downloaded free of charge on any android phone.
 The team are supporting service users to download and install the app to get them connected.
 We are making welfare calls during the day, and also arranging for food parcels to be distributed to vulnerable service users in crisis.
 Referral to the Café is via the same numbers: Self referral (07760 173476) professional referral (07760 173505), more information here.